-Veggie Noodle Salad with Peanut Sauce is super flexible and comes together quickly.
-The secret to a beautiful plate is to quick cook the vegetables separately.
-Serve in white bowls or plates for maximum visual effect.
+This Veggie Noodle Salad with Peanut Sauce is super flexible and comes together quickly.
+The secret to a beautiful presentation is to quick cook the vegetables separately.
+This colorful salad looks especially great served on a white platter.

-I’m happy to report I only had two meltdowns this week, which is definitely a step in the right direction.
+I’m happy to report I only had two tiny meltdowns last week, which is excellent.

-By Monday afternoon, I was foaming at the mouth from massive frustration of unknown origin about things I have absolutely no control over.
+For example, last Monday I was practically foaming at the mouth from Massive Frustration of Unknown Origin about things I have no control over.

-It wasn’t very flattering, but at least it was over quick.
+This wasn’t very flattering, but it was over quick.

-I ate naughty snacks like gummy bears and honey roasted peanuts, laid on the couch, painted a small table that’s been sitting in the bedroom looking ugly for two years, started a new book, went for a walk by the river with my dogs, watched a terrible action movie, and made a super succulent roasted salmon and mashed potato dinner.
+I ate gummy bears and honey roasted peanuts, laid on the couch, painted a small table that’s been sitting in my bedroom for two years, started a new book, went for a walk by the river, watched a terrible movie, and made a nice dinner.

-I also mentally organized an upcoming recipe for strawberry vanilla cupcakes.
+And I mentally organized an upcoming recipe for pink cupcakes.

-Everything was going along just fine until I sat still for ten minutes and started to ponder the meaning of my life and purpose—which can really put a crimp in one’s day—sprinkled with a dusting of generalized dread.
+Everything was going along fine until I sat still long enough to catch my breath and ponder my life’s purpose—which can really put a crimp in one’s day—sprinkled with a dusting of generalized dread.

 This shall be referred to as Meltdown Number Two.

-In between anxiety and fear about life and death, I was downright piggish with eating the California Mandarins.
+In between anxiety and fear about life and death, I’ve been downright piggish with eating all the Washington cherries.

-This will give you two big servings or four small, and it’s wonderful warm or cold.
+This will give you two or four servings, and it’s wonderful warm or cold.

 - Makes 2-4 servings